peacey/split-vpn/README.md

   <details>
     <summary>VPN_ENDPOINT_IPV6</summary>
     If using "external" for VPN_PROVIDER, set this to the VPN endpoint's IPv6 address so that the gateway route can be automatically added for the VPN endpoint.
 OpenVPN and OpenConnect automatically passes the VPN endpoint IP to the script and will override this value.
 This option must be defined if using nexthop VPN_PROVIDER.
+For StrongSwan, this option must be commented out for auto-assignment from StrongSwan.

       Format: [IP]
       Example: VPN_ENDPOINT_IPV6="2606:43:ee::23"